matthew-dong-dev/personal-website/README.md

 Notes:

+- when updating dependencies, may need to delete gemfile.lock before rerunning `bundle install`
 - Sometimes you need to clear the browser cache for changes to propogate.
 If you change the config file, you need to rebuild the site.
 - If you want to take down pages, just add [maintenance] in front of the md or pdf file, then Jekyll won't be able to find them and will default to the 404 page.
 Or set recruiter to false in `config.yml`
 - Rm socials by commenting out `include social-links.html` in `header.html` - commenting them in config.yml leaves a random github icon for some reason